aquawicket/MyApps/README.md

-# User
+# MyApps
-User apps and plugins
+MyApps apps and plugins